 - An artist statement that is clear, concise, and connects the viewer with the work presented.

 You will find all specifications on the Submission Form.
 Reviewing it before you are ready to submit will help you with preparing all the information you need to complete the application.
 We suggest having all your materials (content, image files, resume) in a folder on your computer before you begin.

-SAQA offers mentoring to help prepare your application.
+SAQA offers mentoring specifically tailored to help prepare your application which is different than the Primary Mentorship program.
 It is a free service offered to SAQA members.
 Mentors are current Juried Artists and may include former members of the Review Panel.